ADITYA-codes86/Food_Web/README.md

-# Amazon-clone
+Food-Web
-I have created a clone of AMAZON front-end using HTML ,CSS
+i have created a front-end for food ordering web